-The carrying amounts of the Group's non-financial assets, inventories and contract assets, are reviewed at each reporting date to determine whether there is any indication of impairment.
+The carrying amounts of the Group's non-financial assets, other than inventories, are reviewed at each reporting date to determine whether there is any indication of impairment.
 If any such indication exists, then the asset's recoverable amount is estimated.
-An impairment loss is recognised if the carrying amount of an asset or its related cash-generating unit (CGU) exceeds its estimated recoverable amount.
+An impairment loss is recognised if the carrying amount of an asset or its related cash-generating unit ("CGU") exceeds its estimated recoverable amount.